 Students who are multilingual learners with learning disabilities are eligible for exit from ESOL services when they demonstrate English language proficiency by achieving an overall composite proficiency level of 4.5 on ACCESS for ELLs (or level P2 on Alternate ACCESS, if applicable).

 *Formerly referred to as English Learners.
-Please note that federal language still uses English Learners to refer to Multilingual Learners.
+Please note that the federal language still uses English Learners to refer to Multilingual Learners.

 Administrative Letter: Guidance for Expulsion, Suspension, and Modified Schedules in Public Preschool Programs